stjeong/mod_aspdotnet/Readme.md

 | 2.2            | [mod_aspdotnet-2.2.0.2006-setup-r2.msi](http://sourceforge.net/project/platformdownload.php?group_id=175077) | CLR 2 |
 | 2.4            | Release at this repo.
 (Or build for yourself)                         | CLR 4 |

-Which means this version only support .NET 4.0 (or later) within Apache 2.4
+, which means this version only support ASP.NET within Apache 2.4 in cases of .NET 4.0 or later installation.
+If windows contains .NET 2.0 only, it won't work.

 How to install
 ================================